Botanica Motif

 The usual course for selecting a mediator is for the party proposing mediation to provide a panel of three mediators for the other party to select from.
 Depending on whether your dispute is centered around property or parenting issues, a mediator’s professional background might be as a solicitor, barrister, social worker, psychologist or on occasion, a retired Judge.
 The right mediator for your matter will depend largely on the personalities of the parties, the nature of the issues in dispute and the financial resources available to the parties.
 It is certainly not a one size fits all approach, and your solicitor should assist you in choosing which mediator will be the best fit for your matter.

-Selecting a venue
+Selecting a Venue

 Mediations are usually held in person, however where that is not practicable many mediators will also offer to hold mediations via teleconference.
 If your mediation is being held in person, there are specialised mediation rooms which can be hired for the purpose of mediation and these will usually be a large space, such as an office building floor, which are then fitted out with private rooms.
 Many mediators also have their own offices which are fitted out to be appropriate for conducting mediations.

-Intake sessions
+Intake Sessions

 Prior to mediation, the mediator will usually spend some time with each party separately for an intake session.
 In this intake session, the mediator will explain how the day is going to run and answer any questions that the party might have about the process.
 Importantly, the mediator will explain during this intake session that mediation is conducted on a “without prejudice” basis – this means that all of the negotiations and offers made throughout the day are private and cannot later be used in Court.